Embassy of the Free Mind

-The Embassy of the Free Mind is a museum, library and platform for free thinking, inspired by the philosophy of the Bibliotheca Philosophica Hermetica collection.
-The museum focusses on the European culture of free thinking of the past 2.000 years, with Hermetic wisdom as the source of inspiration: insight into the connection between God, cosmos and man.
+The Embassy of the Free Mind is a museum, library and platform for free thinking inspired by the philosophy of the Bibliotheca Philosophica Hermetica collection.
+The museum focuses on the European culture of free thinking of the past 2,000 years with Hermetic wisdom as the source of inspiration: insight into the connection between God, cosmos and man.
 This connection is reflected in the Hermetic, alchemical, astrological, magical, mystical, kabbalistic and Rosicrucian texts and images in the collection.

 History

-The Embassy of the Free Mind was opened in October 2017 by the author Dan Brown.
-The roots of the museum lie in the Bibliotheca Philosophica Hermetica (Ritman Library).
-This scientific research library, with a collection of 25.000 books and an own publisher dates back from 1958 when Amsterdam based businessman Joost Ritman started it as a private library.
-In 1984 the library got open for general public and moved within Amsterdam to the Bloemstraat.
-Ritman brought together manuscripts and printed books in the area of the hermetic tradition, took care of the coherence of the diverse collection and showed their importance and relevancy for the world today.
-Since the opening the library focussed on activities like expanding the collection, the development of expertise within the Ritman research institute and the growth of its own publisher In de Pelikaan.
-In 2009 the library obtained the status of Public Benefit Organisation (PBO).
+The Embassy of the Free Mind was opened in October 2017 by author Dan Brown.
+The roots of the museum lie in the Bibliotheca Philosophica Hermetica (or, the Ritman Library).
+It is a scientific research library with a collection of 25,000 books and its own publisher, and dates to 1958—when Amsterdam-based businessman Joost Ritman started it as a private library.
+In 1984, the library was opened to the general public and moved within Amsterdam to the Bloemstraat.
+Ritman brought together Hermetic manuscripts and printed books, took care of the collection, and showed their importance to the world.
+Since the opening, the library focused on activities like expanding the collection, the development of expertise within the Ritman research institute, and the growth of its own publisher in de Pelikaan.
+In 2009, the library obtained the status of Public Benefit Organisation (PBO).

-By moving to the House of the Heads in 2017 and obtaining the status of museum, resulting in the Embassy of the Free Mind, the organisation takes a new step in making the collection more accessible for a wider audience.
+By moving to the House of the Heads in 2017 and obtaining the status of museum, resulting in the Embassy of the Free Mind, the organisation aimed to expand the museum to a wider audience.